b-v-krishna/EPL-SOCCER-PROJECT/README.md

 The purpose of this project is to use the EPL soccer dataset to build a linear regression model that predicts a player’s score based on their cost.
 By analyzing various attributes of the players,such as their distance covered, goals scored, andshots per game, we can understand how different variables may impact a player’s score and ultimately their value to a club.
-Here we performed various data preprocessing and cleaning steps to ensure the quality and reliability of our model.Overall, the results show that our model has a high R-squared value of 0.925, indicating a strong relationship between the cost of a player and their score.
+Here I performed various data preprocessing and cleaning steps to ensure the quality and reliability of our model.Overall, the results show that model has a high R-squared value of 0.925, indicating a strong relationship between the cost of a player and their score.